hanwenzhu/LeanArchitect/README.md

 Note that this conversion is not idempotent, and for large projects it occasionally ends in some small syntax errors.

+Please attend to the warnings in the output of the conversion script above.
+They might be caused by an incomplete or nonstandard blueprint and may cause further problems in the pipeline.

-The informal-only nodes (nodes without `\lean`) are by default retained in LaTeX and not converted to Lean.
-If you want them to be converted, you may add `--convert_informal` to the command above, and then the script will convert them and save to the root Lean module.
+Informal-only nodes (nodes without `\lean`) are by default not converted to Lean.
+You may add `--convert_informal` to the command above to convert them.

 The conversion will remove the `\uses` information in LaTeX and let LeanArchitect automatically infer dependencies in Lean, unless the code contains `sorry` (in which case `uses :=` and `proofUses :=` will be added).
 If `--add_uses` is specified then all `\uses` information is retained in Lean.

 You may use `--blueprint_root <root>` to specify the path to your blueprint, if it is not the default.

 See `lake script run blueprintConvert -h` for all options.

 ## GitHub Actions integration